Mugen-Builders/cartesi-espresso-tutorial/building.md

 We have two approaches to run your application in the dev environment:

-1. Run your app using Rollups Node v2 [Coming Soon]
+1. Run your app using Rollups Node v2 [Guide Coming Soon]
-2. Run your app inside Cartesi Machine [using Nonodo]
+2. Run your app using Nonodo [Rapid Prototyping Tool]

+## Running app using Rollups Node v2
+[Coming Soon] This section will cover building and running your app using Rollups Node v2 in tandem with Espresso Dev Node.

 :::note

-The 1st approach(using Cartesi CLI) can be tested with a full Testnet environment, follow the [testnet guide](./testnet.md) to check the steps.
+ Rollups Node v2 is available for testing with a full Testnet environment.
+You'll need machine snapshot image that can be generated from steps shown below in the Nonodo section.
+After that, follow the [testnet guide](./testnet.md) to run your app.

 :::

-## Running app inside Cartesi Machine (using Nonodo)
+## Running app using Nonodo

 For development and rapid prototyping of your app in your local machine, it is recommended that you use `Nonodo` for simulating Espresso inputs.